lamont/sanchezelementarypta.org/README.md

+# Laurel's notes

+This site is made from the `jekyll-multilingual` theme at https://github.com/dwalkr/jekyll-multilingual, which is based on Hyde.
+See the blog post about it at https://forestry.io/blog/creating-a-multilingual-blog-with-jekyll/.

 # Hyde

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.